gihnius/monconn/README.md

 // there is no need to acquire connection
 // just call WrapMonConn(conn)
 if service.Acquirable(conn) {
-    // turn net.Conn into a monconn.MonConn by service.WrapMonConn()
+    // wrap net.Conn with monconn.MonConn by service.WrapMonConn()
-    // instance method
     monitoredConn := service.WrapMonConn(conn)
+    // where monitoredConn is also a net.Conn
     // handle the tcp connection
     go HandleConn(monitoredConn)
 }